 What is “sustainability” to me?
-I’m aware of the concept, of its definition, however why have I never thought about include it in my day to day life?
+I’m aware of the concept, of its definition, however why have I never thought about including it in my day to day life?
 Because I trust the system, as naive as it sounds, I trust these brands that advertise on how good they are for the planet, and also to the people who make their clothes,… Above all, I trust the marketing around the brand.

 But I should not.